 The name of the administrator account depends on the language of the operating system.
 For example, for English, it's Administrator, for French it's Administrateur, and for Portuguese it's Administrador.
 For more information, see Localized Names for Administrator Account in Windows in the Microsoft TechNet Wiki.

 The license for the Windows Server operating system (OS) allows two simultaneous remote connections for administrative purposes.
 The license for Windows Server is included in the price of your EC2 instance.
 If you need more than two simultaneous remote connections you must purchase a Remote Desktop Services (RDS) license.
-If you attempt a third connection, an error will occur.
+If you attempt a third connection, an error occurs.
 For more information, see Configure the Number of Simultaneous Remote Connections Allowed for a Connection.

 To connect to your Windows instance using an RDP client